a-adeyori/web102_prework/README.md

 The following **optional** features are implemented:

+* [ ] Added hover feature with designs to the three buttons that allow the user to display only unfunded games, only funded games, or all games.
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Added a bookmark at the navigation bar to get access to the Games section

 ## Video Walkthrough